LShreeChaithanya/ValuraAI-Financial-Agent/README.md

 ## 🎯 **Project Overview**

-The Financial Planning Assistant is an intelligent conversational agent built for **Valura.ai** that helps users create personalized retirement plans through natural language interactions.
-It combines proven financial formulas with modern AI to deliver clear, actionable financial advice.
+The Financial Planning Assistant is an intelligent conversational agent built for **Valura.ai** that helps users with financial calculations through natural language interactions.
+It combines proven financial formulas with Google's Gemini 2.0 Flash model to deliver clear, actionable financial calculations.

 ### 🚀 **Key Features**